martin-g/openhpc-cloudwg/tutorials/sc20/exercise2.md

 Now, we are going to deploy the cloud formation template that will setup our cluster.
 But first, we need to update the template to include the AMIs we just built.
-The text editor `vi` is available by default.
+The text editor `vim` is available by default.
 Other text editors may be installed.

 ~~~console